MoseleyBioinformaticsLab/MESSES/_sources/tagging.rst.txt

         * **#[table_name].field_name[%attribute].regex**

-    * If the indicated regex field does not exist in the record then a warning will be printed.
+    * If the indicated regex field does not exist in the record, then a warning will be printed.
-    * If the field value is a list then the regex substitution will be done on each element in the list.
+    * If the field value is a list, then the regex substitution will be done on each element in the list.

     Example: